-They are benign lesions histologically and there is currently no recognised malignant potential 5.
+They are benign lesions histologically and there is currently no recognized malignant potential 5.
 As such, if imaging features are characteristic and the lesion is small, no treatment is required.

 If imaging findings are indeterminate, percutaneous biopsy can be performed.
 In larger lesions or where hemorrhage has occurred surgical excision is curative.